 It is illegal to:

-1. Leave alcohol deliveries unattended if no one is home, the job is NOT marked with an ATL tag, and it can’t be left somewhere safe and out of site from passers-by.
+1. Leave alcohol deliveries unattended if no one is home, the job is NOT marked with an ATL tag, and it can’t be left somewhere safe and out of sight from passers-by.

 If marked with a NO ATL tag, you must under no circumstances leave the delivery unattended – even if the recipient has given you permission to do so.
 You’ll need to arrange a paid return or re-delivery of the items.